 The Belltower Bar and Restaurant, home to the 7th Game of Thrones Door, is situated on the edge of the golf course and is open to both golf members and non-members.
 It makes the perfect destination to stay and explore the Causeway Coast and Glens.

-Such is the marvel that it has been a filming location for the very popular Game of Thrones ®.
-Just a stone’s throw from the trees themselves you’ll find the Dark Hedges Estate with 3 bars, 2 restaurants, 16-bed hotel with Hair & Beauty studio, Gracehill House the original Georgian mansion, Game of Thrones door and an 18 hole golf course.
+Just a stone’s throw from the wonder of the Dark Hedges, you’ll find the Dark Hedges Estate with 3 bars, 2 restaurants, a 16-bed hotel with hair and beauty studio, Gracehill House the original Georgian mansion, a Game of Thrones door and an 18 hole golf course.

 Hedges HotelThe Hedges Hotel – is the perfect destination to stay and explore the area.
 The active adventurers will revel in the walking and cycling trails with terrains to suit all capabilities and the North Atlantic waters are a veritable playground for surfers, sailors, kayakers and those brave enough for coasteering being situated only 7 miles from the coast.